reduxjs/react-redux/docs/introduction/quick-start.md

 );
 ```

-React-Redux provides a `connect` function for you to connect your component to the store.
+React Redux provides a `connect` function for you to connect your component to the store.

 Normally, you’ll call `connect` in this way: